 The need to transform Detroit's vacant land into a new and multifaceted open space system is at the heart of the Detroit Future City: 2012 Detroit Strategic Framework Plan (DFC Strategic Framework), a city-wide plan culminating from three years of intensive community-driven research, collaboration, and analysis, which resulted in a shared vision for Detroit.
 The Framework establishes a set of policy directions and actions designed to improve quality of life for all Detroiters and support fiscal sustainability for the city, by strategically coordinating investments and resources related to economic growth, land use, neighborhoods, city systems, and public land and building assets.
 This shared vision for Detroit asserts that by 2030, the city will have a stabilized population and twice the number of jobs currently available to residents.
 With a stabilized population less than half the size it once was, but with the land area of the city staying the same, the city will have a new land use pattern with vacant land transformed into an open space network that serves as an amenity for all Detroiters.
-Strategic capital investment and maintenance plans will allow for greater residential density, more efficient use of resources for city systems and services, and improved ecological performance.
+Economic growth will be focused in employment districts located strategically throughout the city, building on existing economic assets.
+Increased residential density will be focused in district and neighborhood centers, traditional neighborhoods will be stabilized, and innovative green neighborhoods will be supported.
+Strategic capital investment and maintenance plans in city systems and services will allow for greater residential density, more efficient use of resources, and improved ecological performance.
 Together, these outcomes can yield unique value proposition to residents and businesses.

-The future land use vision for Detroit consists of three key components:
+The future land use vision for Detroit consists of a strategy that falls into three key areas: